MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 > This article is for the current preview version of the Azure Information Protection scanner.
 Versions in preview are subject to change.
 >
 > For deployment instructions for the general availability version of the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner.md).
+>
+> If you are upgrading from a general availability version of the scanner to the preview version, see [Upgrading the Azure Information Protection scanner](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner).

 Use this information to learn about the preview versions of the Azure Information Protection scanner, and then how to successfully install, configure, and run it.